luis-saes/developer-portfolio/README.md

 This developer portfolio, made from scratch by me, tells a little about myself, my dreams and my journey as a developer.
 I put my heart into this project and I hope it can help someone build their own portfolio.

+You can access the website through the following link: https://luis-saes.github.io/developer-portfolio/

 ## Design

 The design was made using Figma.
 You can check out the ![design file](https://www.figma.com/file/QGfGc9Jc5zXMAtfVC9YPFg/Portfolio-Website).